edmund-huber/aspng/README.md

 Have you ever wanted to design a CPU with Paint?
 Well now you can!

-`aspng` allows you to draw out digital circuits using pixels, and then simulate those circuits.
+`aspng` allows you to draw out transistor-level digital circuits using pixels, and then simulate (and interact with!) those circuits.

 Design guide
 ------------